Highlights of Dr. Marc Nigliazzo’s presidency (1995-2008)

 April-May: Several events were held to celebrate Temple College’s 80th anniversary.

 Fall: The Texas Bioscience Institute opened.
-The institute offered high school students interested in pursuing careers in the medical profession the chance to earn an Associates of Applied Science degree or Advanced Technical Certificate.
+The institute offered high school students interested in pursuing careers in the medical profession the chance to earn an Associate of Applied Science degree or Advanced Technical Certificate.

 October: The Temple College Pavilion was opened.
 The Pavilion was the college’s first metal building and housed a large meeting space for campus and community events and the Temple College Board Room.